 Hardly breathing, I reach my house.
 And when I open the door, I hear many keys clanging, the keys my ancestors stubbornly took with them to their exile…

 Ruth Behar was born in Havana, Cuba, and grew up in New York.
-She is the Victor Haim Perera Collegiate Professor of Anthropology at the University of Michigan.
-Her honors include a MacArthur “Genius” Award, a John Simon Guggenheim Fellowship, a Distinguished Alumna Award from Wesleyan University, and an Excellence in Education Award from the University of Michigan.
-Known for her writing about the search for home in our global era, her books include The Presence of the Past in a Spanish Village; Translated Woman: Crossing the Border with Esperanza’s Story, a New York Times Notable Book of the Year; and The Vulnerable Observer: Anthropology That Breaks Your Heart.
-She is the co-editor of Women Writing Culture, which has become a classic text on women’s literary contributions to anthropology.
+She is the James W. Distinguished Professor of Anthropology at the University of Michigan.
+Her honors include a MacArthur “Genius” Award, a John Simon Guggenheim Fellowship, a Distinguished Alumna Award from Wesleyan University, an Excellence in Education Award from the University of Michigan, being named a Carnegie Corporation “Great Immigrant,” and serving as an elected member of the American Academy of Arts and Sciences.
+Known for her writing about the search for home in our global era, her books include The Presence of the Past in a Spanish Village; Translated Woman: Crossing the Border with Esperanza’s Story, a New York Times Notable Book; and The Vulnerable Observer: Anthropology That Breaks Your Heart.
+She is co-editor of Women Writing Culture, which has become a classic text on women’s literary work in anthropology.

 We are born into a story that’s already begun by others…

-Whether speaking as the Cuban Blanco or the American Richard, the homebody or the world traveler, the scared boy or the openly gay man, the engineer or the inaugural poet, Blanco’s writings possess a story-rich quality that easily illuminates the human spirit.
-His captivating images and accessible narratives invite readers and audiences to see themselves in his poems, which for him are like mirrors in front of which we stand side by side with him—each one of us gazing into our respective lives blurred together with his, connecting us all across social, political, and cultural gaps.
+Whether speaking as the Cuban Blanco or the American Richard, the homebody or the world traveler, the scared boy or the openly gay man, the engineer or the inaugural poet, Blanco’s invites readers and audiences to see themselves in his writings, which for him are like mirrors—each one of us gazing into our respective lives blurred together with his, connecting us all across social, political, and cultural gaps.
 For in the end, his work asks himself those universal questions we all ask ourselves on our own journeys: Where am I from?
 Where do I belong?
 Who am I in this world?